wikimedia/design-codex/packages/codex-docs/component-demos/menu/menu.md

 following elements:

 1. **Menu items**<br>
 One or more menu items will appear within the menu.
-Refer to the MenuItem component to learn more about available display options.
+Refer to [MenuItem](./menu-item.md) to learn more about available display options.

 2. **Footer** (optional)<br>
 An optional interactive footer can appear at the end of the menu items to display extra information or provide an access to further results.

 Menus have a drop shadow in order to separate it more clearly from the content below.
 This shadow is a 20% opacity Black color with the X axis moved 0 pixels,